Autonomous okrugs of Russia: Recent developments

+Map of the types of the subdivisions in the USSR as of 1983, with autonomous okrugs shown in pink.

 In 1990, ten autonomous okrugs existed within the RSFSR.
 Between 2005 and 2008, the three autonomous okrugs in which the titular nationality constituted more than 30% of the population were abolished.
 Since then, three more have been abolished, leaving four.
 On 13 May 2020, the governors of Arkhangelsk Oblast and Nenets Autonomous Okrug announced their plan to merge following the collapse of oil prices stemming from the COVID-19 pandemic.
 The process was subsequently scrapped on July 2 following public outcry to the merger.

 The ten autonomous okrugs in 1990 were: